nsip/dev-nrt/README.md

 ```

-So here's the question, given that the largest dataset within the xml file is the student results, parsing just those
-objects only takes around 10 seconds.
+So here's the question, given that the largest dataset within the xml file is the student results, parsing just those objects only takes around 10 seconds.

-So in theory if I wrap the methods above in goroutines (one for each data object say, creating a file of output for each), then
-I should be able to get the whole process to complete in the time of the longest extraction, given that all the others are
+So in theory if I wrap the methods above in goroutines (one for each data object say, creating a file of output for each), then I should be able to get the whole process to complete in the time of the longest extraction, given that all the others are shorter.
-shorter.

 However, this is much slower!
-I'm thinking becasue of the cpu usage and the small number of cores on my
-laptop; more than one process means too much timeslicing, would like to see what happens and what's possible
+I'm thinking becasue of the cpu usage and the small number of cores on my laptop; more than one process means too much timeslicing, would like to see what happens and what's possible
-on larger machines.
+on larger machines -  we can golinear or concurrent based on detecting
+the size of the host machine??